PHYS-P 371 Radiation Science Fundamentals

 Credit hours: 3

-This course introduces principles and concepts related to radioactive decay, the interactions of ionizing radiation with matter, dosimetry and the human health effects of exposure to ionizing radiation.
+This course may be taken in place of PHYS-P 301.
+It introduces principles and concepts related to radioactive decay, the interactions of ionizing radiation with matter, dosimetry and the human health effects of exposure to ionizing radiation.
 The course briefly reviews fundamental concepts related to atomic and sub-atomic physical processes as well as relevant aspects of modern physics, including selected aspects of the Special Theory of Relativity, wave/particle duality and the Heisenberg Uncertainty Principle.
 The course emphasizes critical thinking and problem solving skills over rote memorization, and students are expected to become proficient at manipulating the quantities and units used in the radiation sciences.
 Students are also expected to become adept at using critical thinking and problem solving skills to gain a deeper understanding of fundamental radiation science concepts.
 Students will gain practical experience and enhance their understanding of radiation protection by participating in radiological emergency response training.

 - M211 Calculus I (or S211 or M215)